 Relative Priority method

 This method ranks all your tasks according to the importance rating you assign to it.
 So if you use a scale from 1 to 3, all the tasks assigned a 1 would be most important.
-One problem with this method is that you could still end up with a large number of important tasks to complete, so you will need to weigh all the tasks with the same rating relative to each other to decide which to finish first.
+One problem with this method is that you could still end up with a large number of important tasks to complete, so you will need to weigh all the tasks with the same rating relative to each other to decide which to prioritize or finish first.

 MITs (Most Important Tasks) method

-Also known as the Ivy Lee method, this smart prioritization technique has you focus on three to six of your most important tasks each day.
+Also known as the Ivy Lee method, this smart prioritization strategy & technique has you focus on three to six of your most important tasks each day.
 You are still free to work on other tasks, but your primary focus should be on your MITs.

 Priority Matrix method

-Used by President Dwight Eisenhower and described by Stephen Covey in The 7 Habits of Highly Effective People, this method has you draw a square and divide it into four quadrants.
+Used by President Dwight Eisenhower and described by Stephen Covey in The 7 Habits of Highly Effective People, this method to prioritize tasks has you draw a square and divide it into four quadrants.
 The two top quadrants are labeled Urgent/Not Urgent; the bottom two are labeled Important/Not Important.
 You decide on a quadrant for each task on your to-do list.
 Those that fall in the Urgent & Important quadrant become the top priority, while those in the other quadrants may be deferred, delegated, or removed from the list.

 Like any new skill or habit, putting the techniques described here into practice takes time and focused energy.
 The return in time prioritization and management benefits and in the feeling of accomplishment in checking items off your to-do list make it well worth the effort.